-A lot can be learned by studying B2B SaaS pricing pages.
+There’s a lot that can be learned by studying B2B SaaS pricing pages.

-Once you’ve honed in on a market, you can find business opportunities by analyzing the technology landscape, looking at what business customers are already buying.
+Once you’ve homed in on a market, you can find business opportunities by analyzing the technology landscape, looking at what business customers already buy.

 You can speed up product-market validation by identifying gaps in the product offerings on the market and capitalizing on those opportunities.
 This is what this post is all about.

 What You Can Learn by Analyzing B2B SaaS Pricing Pages

 B2B SaaS pricing models are usually representations of the companies’ business models.

 The features, plans, price points and omissions all say something about the way the business delivers value to its customers.
 In other words, every line in a pricing table is intended to get a certain reaction from prospective customers.